-We gather together for worship each Sunday, and follow one of several liturgical options found in the Book of Common Prayer.
+We gather together for worship each Sunday, and follow one of several liturgical options found in the Book of Common Prayer and the Lectionary of the Episcopal Church.
 We celebrate communion every Sunday in a service and welcome all to our communion table.
 We offer communion to anyone who has been baptized, and blessing to anyone not baptized.

 What do we believe?

 We have a simple but comprehensive statement called the Nicene Creed:

 We believe in one God, the Father, the Almighty, maker of heaven and earth, of all that is, seen and unseen.